ABOUT THE ARTIST

 Grace Buchanan’s love of art came early while growing up in Pickens, Mississippi in a large family, which included artists of several generations.
 "I felt the importance of art just by observing how older family members treasured it."
 As early as eleven she found art her favorite subject, and with family, visited the studio of noted Mississippi oil painter, Marie A. Hull.

-After graduating from Ole Miss in 1975, having majored in Southern Literature, and Art History, she was classically taught by Mrs. Hull's student, Alice Reilly of Jackson.
+Soon after college, she was classically taught by Mrs. Hull's student, Alice Reilly of Jackson.
 Other early studies included, the Henry Hensche method, taught by well known Delta colorist, Sammy Britt, where she found a love of painting en plein air.

 Further studies followed, with many of the most recognized artists in America.
 Buchanan refined her skills and became confident in her own style.
 "Art is a never ending learning and growing process", she says," the excitement is in the discovery."